Skip to main content

 What we’re trying to fix

-Networking is hard, setting up a landing zone, a VPC, subnets, endpoints, peering, NACLS, gateways, etc, is both complex and time consuming.
+Networking is hard.
+Setting up a landing zone, VPCs, subnets, endpoints, peering, NACLS, gateways, etc, is both complex and time consuming.
 We want to take care of this so that users can focus on what is important to them - their application.

 What we investigated

 We looked into having a VPC per account.
-Although this provides good network isolation, because we have one account per application environment, it would mean a lot of VPC peering would be required to connect one application to another if needed.
+While this provides good network isolation, because we have one account per application environment, it would mean a lot of VPC peering would be required to connect applications together if needed.

 What we decided